besseddrest/stepstone-movies/README.md

 I ran into a really odd issue trying to implement auth via header options in request + API read access token.
 Apparently this auth method was added recently, and I have an older tmdb account (I've played around with this API before).
 Long story short, my read access token would work for 1 maybe 2 requests, then the token would magically change, and I would be denied for not having a valid key.
 I'm still not quite sure if the age of my account was a factor, but I chose to move on and the `api_key` is just sent in the request uri, though I think the header auth is a much cleaner solution.

+__UPDATE:__ Got clarity on why I was experiencing auth issues - in deciding what method I wanted to use (back and forth btwn API key and Access Token auth), while I was testing calls using their API reference (right hand column), the code block they use to make this test request doesn't update correctly.
+Access token auth will use the Bearer token method, but when you switch to use API key, it only replaces the Bearer token in the header config, rather than replacing the entire example code block itself.

 **API v3**

 I think v4 is relatively new but requires the method above